jonnonz1/nz-statute-book/acts/public/2008/policing-act-2008.md

 The Commissioner must notify Police employees of every appointment (other than that of an acting, temporary, or casual employee) to a vacant position in the Police.

 ### 62 Review of appointments
-Section 65 of the State Sector Act 1988 (which relates to review of appointments) applies in respect of any appointment made by the Commissioner under section 18 as if the Police were a Department and the Commissioner were the chief executive of that Department.
+Clause 5 of Schedule 8 of the Public Service Act 2020 (which relates to review of appointments) applies in respect of any appointment made by the Commissioner under section 18 as if the Police were a Department and the Commissioner were the chief executive of that Department.

 ### 63 Acting appointments
 (1) In the case of the absence from duty for any reason of a Police employee or in the case of a vacancy for any reason and from time to time while the absence or vacancy continues, or for any other special purpose, the Commissioner may—